 Visibility – Giving managers a clear view of employees’ status

 When managers have clarity on how team members are doing, they can optimize their own management skills and coaching effectiveness.
 AI provides managers with a snapshot of employees’ status.
-It shows who are getting AI assistance, like microlearning, staying within expected performance ranges, and who needs a personal (and personalized) coaching session or intervention.
+It shows who is getting AI assistance, like microlearning, staying within expected performance ranges, and who needs a personal (and personalized) coaching session or intervention.

 Using AI in this manner turns managers into mentors at scale.
 It leverages their capabilities with AI-derived recommendations on the relevant coaching actions that will most likely have a positive impact on outliers by utilizing AI-produced coaching templates.